 Below, we look at how to cope with a hearing loss diagnosis.

 After a Hearing Loss Diagnosis

 In the weeks following a diagnosis of hearing loss, it’s not uncommon to go through a whirlwind of emotions.
 They may even fit into the Kübler-Ross model of grief.
 Elisabeth Kübler-Ross first wrote about the five stages of grief in her 1969 book ‘On Death and Dying.’
-You may experience these stages after a diagnosis of hearing loss.
+You may experience some of these stages after a diagnosis of hearing loss:

 - Denial – It can take up to 10 years for an adult to treat their hearing loss with a hearing aid.
 The reluctance may be down to a perceived social stigma against people with a hearing impairment, or perhaps even an inability to recognize difficulties hearing.
 Following a diagnosis of hearing loss, denial is a common first response.

 - Anger – After denial comes anger on the Kübler-Ross model of grief.
 You may feel angry that this has happened to you.
 Or perhaps angry that you don’t feel other people are making enough of an effort to ensure you’re able to hear.
 You may even feel anger towards your hearing care professional who wasn’t able to restore full hearing.

 - Bargaining – The bargaining phase may involve you relying heavily on your hearing care professional to maximize the benefits of your hearing aid.